JDeeth/build-a-flask-api/step09/README.rst

 method is now *super* tiny: we just run a SQLAlchemy query to get a puppy object, and pass that object to the Marshmallow schema.
 The schema knows how to transform that object into a dictionary, and from there, into JSON.

+(When this talk was given, the code used the SQLAlchemy's ModelSchema_, but this has since been deprecated and replaced with SQLAlchemyAutoSchema_.
+The most obvious difference is that if validation fails, it raises a ``ValidationError`` exception, instead of returning error values.)

 Validation
 ----------